alexhaugland/ant_speed_display/README.md

 The script will:
 1. Search for ANT+ fitness equipment devices with ID 13500 (default)
-2. Display the current speed in large text on the terminal
+2. Display both current speed and total distance in large text on the terminal
+3. Show units (mph and mi) in small text next to the values
+4. Calculate and track distance traveled based on speed data
-3. Update the display in real-time as speed changes
+5. Update the display in real-time as metrics change

-Press Ctrl+C to exit the program.
+### Display Format

+The display is organized into two sections:
+- **Speed**: Shows current speed in mph at the top
+- **Distance**: Shows total distance traveled in miles at the bottom

+Both metrics are displayed simultaneously in large ASCII art with their respective units shown in small text.

+### Keyboard Controls

+- **Ctrl+C**: Exit the program and display final stats

 ### Command-line Options